-I as the Head of the Department of Finance pen this message to the student hand book of the Faculty with great pleasure.
+I as the Head of the Department of Finance forward this message to the student hand book of the Faculty with great pleasure.
 The Department of Finance conducts BBA in Finance Degree Programme which is more popular among the students of the Faculty of Management and Finance.
-The Department offers this degree programme to enable undergraduates to energize with high credentials by offering market oriented subjects and producing skilled workforce to the industry.
+The Department offers this degree programme to produce highly competent graduates in Finance who will be in a position to elevate their respective organizations to new heights by applying the financial know-how.